Darin Morgan Cylinder Heads

 • Discharge coefficients (The true measure of efficiency!)

-• Manifold design (What not to do!)
+• Manifold design (What to do and what not to do!)

 • C.F.D.
 (Computational fluid dynamics and its uses in design)